CentOS Stream 9

 Sponsored Link

-Commands Help
+Command Help

 Command : Back to index

-dmesg : print or control the kernel ring buffer
+dmesg : print the kernel ring buffer

 [SYNOPSIS] dmesg OPTION